 The ARC Centre of Excellence in Cognition and its Disorders will be recognised as a world-leading cognitive science centre, where scientists from across disciplines collaborate in order to link theoretical models and basic research findings in the cognitive sciences with outcomes focused on people with cognitive disorders.

 The five CCD research areas, belief formation, language, memory, person perception, and reading, were chosen because they are well-understood from a theoretical point of view and because Australia has outstanding researchers in these areas.
-Starting with the expertise of these prominent Australian researchers, the CCD will draw on the additional expertise from our partner investigators from around the world.
-The Centre will integrate and coordinate research so that formal theories of human cognition can inform studies of cognitive processing using neural imaging techniques, as well as the assessment and treatment of cognitive disorders.
-Just as important, the findings from studies of neural imaging and from assessments and interventions in cognitive disorders, will be used to advance cognitive theories.
+Starting with the expertise of these prominent Australian researchers, the CCD draws on the additional expertise from our partner investigators from around the world.
+The Centre integrates and coordinates research so that formal theories of human cognition can inform studies of cognitive processing using neural imaging techniques, as well as the assessment and intervention in cognitive disorders.
+Just as important, the findings from studies of neural imaging and from assessments and interventions in cognitive disorders, are used to advance cognitive theories.

-The Centre's interdisciplinary research teams will tackle several basic questions in cognitive science, and will implement intervention programs that will inform educational policy and clinical practice, with considerable potential impact for the health and social well-being of Australia.
-The five research programs will directly inform the diagnosis and treatment of a range of cognitive disorders, including dyslexia, specific language impairment, autism, dementia and schizophrenia.
-Finally, the Centre will further enhance Australia's international reputation in the study of cognition and its disorders.
+The Centre's interdisciplinary research teams tackle several basic questions in cognitive science, and implement intervention programs that inform educational policy and clinical practice, with considerable potential impact for the health and social well-being of Australia.
+The five research programs inform the diagnosis and treatment of a range of cognitive disorders, including dyslexia, specific language impairment, autism, dementia and schizophrenia.
+Finally, the Centre further enhances Australia's international reputation in the study of cognition and its disorders.

 Research Nodes and Participating Institutions

 The ARC Centre of Excellence in Cognition and its Disorders brings together an extensive network of Australian and international research collaborators.
-The five collaborative research programs, which have been identified as CCD concentrations of research, will each involve numerous research staff and students, and will be administered at three Centre nodes and at a host of collaborating institutions.
-The administering node of the CCD is Macquarie University, with additional nodes at the University of New South Wales and at the University of Western Australia.
-There are two other Australian collaborating institutions, the University of New England and the University of Sydney.
-Plus, the CCD includes nine partner institutions from around the world: University of Auckland, New Zealand; the University of Oxford, UK; MRC Cognition and Brain Science Unit, Cambridge, UK; Cardiff University, UK; the University of Hong Kong, Hong Kong; Institute of Education, University of London, UK; Royal Holloway, University of London, UK; the University of Kansas, USA; and the University of York, UK.
+The five collaborative research programs, which have been identified as CCD concentrations of research, each involve numerous research staff and students, and are administered at three Centre nodes and at a host of collaborating institutions.
+The administering node of the CCD is Macquarie University, with additional nodes at The University of New South Wales and at The University of Western Australia.
+There are two other Australian collaborating institutions, the University of New England and The University of Sydney.
+Plus, the CCD includes partner institutions from around the world: INECO Foundation, Argentina; Institute of Education, University College London, UK; LWL Universitätsklinikum der Ruhr-Universität Bochum, Germany; Royal Holloway, University of London, UK; University College London, UK; The University of Auckland, New Zealand; University of East Anglia, UK; University of Kansas, USA; University of Oxford, UK; and University of York, UK.

 Governance and Management